COVID-19 ServicesGet Well Urgent Care is here for you during this public health crisis.

 - If you only need a verbal result, you can leave the premises and we will call you with results.

-Walk in instant COVID-19 testing now available, no appointment needed (ONLY at Woodhaven – see above for Lincoln Park instructions).
+Walk in instant COVID-19 testing now available, no appointment needed (at Woodhaven or Southgate – see above for Lincoln Park instructions).

 Enter building and maintain 6 feet of social distancing.
 You will be taken into our negative pressure ventilated rooms, tested, and evaluated by a provider.
 After being tested, exit building.
 Results will be processed within 30-45 minutes.
 Wait in vehicle.
 Once results process front desk staff will contact you to re-enter building and pick up results.
 Please exit building and contact staff for any further questions or concerns.